ideal preferences

 I truly believe this approach will resonate and attract many admirers.

-And let the fireplace warm you with its heat and the soft flicker of its flames.
+Let the fireplace warm you with its heat and the soft flicker of its flames.

 We use the latest KODAK VISION3 film.
 Our cameras are fully serviced by respected experts in Los Angeles, and we shoot exclusively on negative film.